Agawam people: Name

-The name is an anglicization of the native name assigned to the territory of a sovereign state consisting of the tribe.
+The name is likely an anglicization of the native name assigned to the territory of a sovereign state consisting of the tribe.
 The English named the tribes after their native place names; therefore it is likely that the natives did also; i.e., Agawam is an English exonym based on a native endonym.
 The colonists created a number of anglicized place names from the territorial name: Agawam and Squam from asquam.
-Inland the edge of the Agawam territory was considered to extend from present-day North Andover to Middleton, and from there to the Danvers River, which was the border with the Naumkeag tribe (near where Salem, Massachusetts developed).

 Varieties of the English name were used also for small tribes near Springfield, Massachusetts and Wareham, Massachusetts.
 There is no evidence that they were connected in any way to the Essex County Agawam.
 The former were of the Pocomtuc and the latter of the Wampanoag peoples.
 The large variety of English variants indicates an origin from different endonyms, such as "the fish-curing place."
 These natives did participate in King Philip's War, causing some loss of life among the colonials with whom they had formerly resided in peace.

+Historical Record

+In 1605, Samuel de Champlain encountered and interacted with native people inhabiting Cape Ann during his summer voyage down the North Atlantic coast.
+He observed "from their numbers that these places are more populous than the others we had seen" farther north along the coast.
+Though the language of Cape Ann was not intelligible to the native guides the French explorers brought on their voyage from farther north along the coast, the inhabitants of Cape Ann used birch bark canoes like other groups farther to the north, differentiating them from peoples immediately to the south who used dugout canoes.

+On June 13 1630, the sachem of Agawam (unnamed) met with John Winthrop aboard his ship.

+In February 1637, sachem Masconomet deeded a tract of land to John Winthrop the Younger in present day Ipswich (at that time known as Agawam) for his family to farm.
+On June 28, 1638, Masconomet deeded further cessions to Winthrop the Younger for the English settlement of Agawam, later Ipswich, Massachusetts.

+On March 7, 1644 in the context of war between the Mohegans under Uncas and the Narragansetts under Miantonomo, sachem Masconomet appeared with other Massachusett sachems before the Massachusetts General Court and gave 26 fathoms of wampum in exchange for being placed under the "protection and government" of the Massachusetts Bay Colony.

 Language

-All the natives of the east coast of the United States and Canada from Nova Scotia to South Carolina spoke Eastern Algonquian, a language group belonging to the Algonquian family, but separated from the rest of it by the Appalachian mountains.
+All the natives of the east coast of the United States and Canada from Nova Scotia to South Carolina spoke Eastern Algonquian, a language group belonging to the Algonquian family, but separated from the rest of it by the Appalachian Mountains.
 Eastern Algonquian included Massachusett, spoken on the coast of Massachusetts.
 The latter family was divided into more closely related languages, or dialects, one of which was that of the Agawam of the North Shore.